 Yellowstone proper already is on our list of the best shows on Paramount+.
 And there's a good chance that some of these new ones will be, too.

-Paramount Plus is available for $9.99 a month without advertising in the on-demand content, and $5.99 if you don't mind advertising.
-(A $4.99 plan that doesn't include a live stream of local CBS affiliates will be available in June.)
-Current CBS All Access subscribers will automatically be transitioned over and will keep their current $5.99 pricing.
+Paramount Plus is available for $9.99 a month without advertising in the on-demand content, and $4.99 if you don't mind advertising.
+(That cheaper plandoesn't include a live stream of local CBS affiliates.)
 There's also a Paramount+ free trial.

 Get the latest updates, reviews and unmissable series to watch and more!